 In 2010, a provisional agreement was reached.
-Greece would accept the U214s, and would shift Project Neptune II from 3 upgraded Poseidon Class boats to 1 upgrade plus 2 new U214 submarines, giving Greece a total of 6 U214s.
+Greece would accept the U214s, and would shift Project Neptune II from 3 upgraded Poseidon Class boats to 1 upgrade plus 2 new U214 submarines, giving Greece a total of 6 U214s on order.

 Contracts & Key Events

 Oct 7/14: S121 Pipinos, the first U214 submarine assembled at Hellenic Shipyards, is launched and christened.
 There’s still a lot left before the boat enters service, but it’s a lot better than just sitting in the shipyard and rusting.
 Regarding its namesake:

 “The Greek submarine was named after Andreas Pipinos (1780-1836), a famous seamen from the island of Hydra.
 During the Greek War of Independence, Pipinos fought by the side of Constantine Kanaris.
 He took part in the destruction of the Turkish fleet of Kara Ali in 1822 and in the 1824 battle of Gerontas, in which he was seriously injured while burning the Turkish flagship.”